Jennifer K. McNamara

 Advisory Board Member

-Suffolk County Legislator Rob Calarco, who was elected to office in November 2011, has already defined himself within the 7th Legislative District as an energetic leader who will deliver solutions to the communities he serves.
+Presiding Officer Rob Calarco was elected to the Suffolk County Legislature in November 2011.
+In January 2020 his fellow legislators selected him to lead the body as Presiding Officer of the Legislature.
+Rob has defined himself within the 7th Legislative District as an energetic leader who will deliver solutions to the communities he serves.

 Rob grew up in Auburn, New York.
 As the middle son of a first-generation Italian-American employed as a firefighter and a stay-at-home mom who helped support her family as a seamstress, he learned early the values of hard work and respect for all people.
 Inspired by his father, who served 34 years in the Auburn Fire Department and who lead the effort to unionize the department, and by his grandfather who, as Superintendent of the County Parks Department, helped to lead the restoration of a major county park on Owasco Lake, Rob comes to public service naturally.

 Rob relocated to Long Island to attend Dowling College in Oakdale where he worked his way through school and earned his Bachelor’s Degree in Political Science.
-He earned his Master’s Degree from SUNY Stony Brook in Public Administration.
+He then earned his Master’s Degree from SUNY Stony Brook in Public Administration.
 Since then, Rob has spent over ten years working in county government and to date has helped to deliver a number of projects within the 7th Legislative District.
-Rob is a member of three legislative committees: chair of the newly organized Government Operations, Personnel, Housing and Consumer Protection Committee; vice-chair of the Public Safety Committee; and the Ways and Means Committee.

 Dr. Errol D. Toulon, Jr.